anodyne/docs/genres.md

+---
-# Genres
+title: Genres
+description: Learn more about genres, the foundational element of Nova's character management system.
+layout: docs
+---

-Learn more about genres, the foundational element of Nova's character management system.
+Learn more about genres, the foundational element of Nova's character management system. {% .lead %}

 ---